Join Our Newsletter

 Reform of psychedelic drug laws and policies is complicated and progressing in different ways in different places.
 In order to provide a nuanced yet quick-reference overview, we place jurisdictions into a number of categories:

 These general categories do not always completely capture the diverse nature of reforms underway.
-As such, we provide more detailed information for each jurisdiction, which can be reviewed state-by-state above or by clicking a location on the map.
+As such, we provide more detailed information for each city jurisdiction, which can be reviewed state-by-state above or by clicking a location on the map.

 Get the latest psychedelics-related patent updates delivered to your inbox by joining our weekly bulletin.